zachafif/treeclassify/README.md

 ### Dataset

-The dataset, provided by Dubrovin et al. (2024), comprises of point cloud data acquired from a LiDAR sensor mounted on an Unmanned Aerial Vehicle (UAV), complemented by field inventory data that serves as the ground truth reference for the LiDAR measurements.
+The dataset, provided by Dubrovin et al. (2024), comprises of point cloud data acquired from a LiDAR sensor mounted on an Unmanned Aerial Vehicle (UAV), complemented by field inventory data that serves as the ground truth reference (label) for the LiDAR measurements.
 Point cloud data is a set of points in a 3D coordinate system with each point contain the following information,

 ![image](https://github.com/user-attachments/assets/6d7a4397-0814-43d7-b360-3d88827cbb29)